icylogic/maupassant-hexo/README.md

 - google_analytics - [Google Analytics](https://www.google.com/analytics/) tracking id
 - baidu_analytics - [Baidu Analytics](http://tongji.baidu.com) tracking id
 - menu - Customize your menu of pages here, just follow the format of existied items.
 [IcoMoon](https://icomoon.io) icon fonts have been integrated, and you can choose other icons you like [here](https://icomoon.io/app/#/select) and use them according to the  [instruction](https://icomoon.io/#docs)
+- widgets - Choose and arrange the widgets in sidebar here
 - links - Edit your blogroll here

 ##Features